aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 ## High-level Workflow

-1) an end user speaks (or types) a phrase in a spoken language of choice
+1) An end user speaks (or types) a phrase in a spoken language of choice
-2) that spoken phrase is transcribed directly
+2) That spoken phrase is transcribed directly
-3) the transcribed phrase is translated via GenAI into English, which is then simplified across multiple iterations using carefully-crafted Bedrock prompts
+3) The transcribed phrase is translated via Generative AI into English, which is then simplified across multiple iterations using carefully-crafted Bedrock prompts
-4) an Avatar in Unreal Engine animates ASL gestures ("signs") corresponding to the simplified transcription
+4) an Avatar in [Unreal Engine](https://www.unrealengine.com/en-US) software animates ASL gestures ("signs") corresponding to the simplified transcription

 ## Architecture